onlabsorg/olojs/doc/Store.md

 ### List.prototype.set(index, item)
 Changes the item value at the given index.
 If index is negative, it will be considered as relative to the end of the list.
-It thows an error if item is not a valid JSON object or if it is null and if index is not a valid number.
+It thows an error if item is not a valid JSON object or if it is null or if index is not a valid number.

 ### List.prototype.insert(index, ...items)
-Inserts the given `items` at the given `index`, shifting the existing items.
+Inserts the given `items` at the given `index`.
 If index is negative, it will be considered as relative to the end of the list.
-It thows an error if item is not a valid JSON object or if it is null and if index is not a valid number.
+It thows an error if any new item is not a valid JSON object or if it is null or if index is not a valid number.

 ### List.prototype.append(...items)
 Shortcut for `list.insert(list.size, ...items)`